Lydia Allen DeVilbiss: Suffrage and clubwork

 DeVilbiss was president of several organizations, including the Shelby Equal Franchise Association, her county's Woman's Suffrage Association, and her local Anti-Tuberculosis Society.
 She was also an officer of the Shelby Medical Society, and a member of the Shelby Socialist organization.
-In 1915 she spoke to the Topeka Federation of Women's Clubs about unhealthy conditions at the county poor farm.
+In 1915, she spoke to the Topeka Federation of Women's Clubs about unhealthy conditions at the county's poor farm.

 Personal life

-Lydia DeVilbiss married Albert K. Shauck in 1906.
+DeVilbiss married Albert K. Shauck in 1906.
 They lived in Fort Wayne, Indiana.
 She sued for divorce in 1912, with accusations of cruelty on both sides; the divorce suit was dropped in 1913, but they did eventually end the marriage before she married again in 1920, to a fellow doctor, George Henry Bradford.
-She was widowed in 1945, and she died in Florida, in 1964, aged 82 years.
+Widowed in 1945, she died in Sarasota, Florida, in 1964, aged 82.